 Program-related excursions vary from year to year depending on the courses offered and the interests of the faculty director(s).
 The program typically includes a combination of overnight excursions outside Rome, designed to provide students insight into other areas of the country, and day trips to important sites in and around Rome.
 Visits to Venice and Calabria are tentatively planned for Fall 2015.

-Students participating in this program will take two courses taught by the HWS Faculty Director and two courses arranged through our partner institutions, the Scuola Leonardo da Vinci and the Gustolab Institute.
+Students participating in this program will take one course taught by the HWS Faculty Director and three courses arranged through our partner institutions, the Scuola Leonardo da Vinci and the Gustolab Institute.

 Italian Language and Culture (1 credit)

 This course will build upon the foundation of Italian language study completed at HWS prior to the program.
 A variety of visits to local sites will complement in-class instruction and a series of “labs” will introduce students to various aspects of Italian culture and society.
 Students with more advanced Italian skills will be placed in an upper level class.